 Night terrors take place earlier in the night, during deeper non-REM sleep.

 Therefore, children often have no recollection of them the following morning.
 Jodi A. Mindell, the author of Sleeping Through the Night, explains that this is why night terrors are generally more distressing to the parent than the child!

 What are the signs of a night terror?

 Although your child won’t remember doing these things, here are some of the signs to watch out for:

 - seeming panicky or confused about where they are

 - talking nonsense or babbling

-- not responding/recognising you if you talk to them
+- not responding/ recognizing you when you speak to them

 - throwing things